budul100/CSVReader/README.md

 # CSVReader

-Deserializer for values from CSV files
+Object deserializer for CSV files and text files with fixed column sizes.

 The respective NuGet package can be found on https://www.nuget.org/packages/budul.CSVReader.